Understanding Key Air Barrier Terms

-RH is a measure of the amount of moisture in an air-water mixture, expressed as a percentage.
+RH is a measure of the amount of water vapor in air, expressed as a percentage.
 When humidity reaches 100 percent, condensation can occur.
 Technically, RH is the ratio of the partial pressure of water vapor to the equilibrium vapor pressure of water at a given temperature.
-This reflects the relationship between temperature and humidity; at lower temperatures, the ability of air to contain moisture vapor is decreased, at higher temperatures, it is increased.
+This reflects the relationship between temperature and humidity; at lower temperatures, the ability of air to contain moisture vapor is decreased; at higher temperatures, it is increased.

 In the context of buildings, a thermal bridge is a building component that has a higher thermal conductivity than the materials around or contacting it, creating a path for heat transfer.
-For example, a metal stud directly contacting the external sheathing of a building acts as a thermal bridge, conducting indoor heat to the building exterior (in cold weather) or conducting outdoor heat into the building (in hot weather).
-This conductivity can impact the energy efficiency of the building, increasing the heating and cooling requirements, and also potentially cause condensation in wall assemblies.
+For example, a metal cladding attachment screwed into an interior metal stud can lower the temperature of the stud in the wintertime.
+This conductivity can impact the energy efficiency of the building.

-This refers to the fact that water vapor moves from areas of high vapor concentration to areas of lower concentration.
-A key factor in vapor drive is temperature—vapor moves from areas of higher temperature to ones of lower temperature, called a “temperature gradient.”
-The greater the temperature gradient, the stronger the vapor drive.
+Vapor drive refers to the fact that water vapor moves from areas of high vapor concentration to areas of lower concentration.
+Key factors in vapor drive are vapor pressure and temperature.
+The greater the pressure and temperature gradient, the stronger the vapor drive.
 This can push vapor through walls via diffusion.
 If the vapor meets a cool enough surface on its journey, this can cause condensation in a wall assembly, which can damage building materials and promote mold growth.
-Controlling vapor drive is a major reason to use an impermeable air and/or vapor retarder.
+Controlling vapor drive is a major reason to use an impermeable air barrier.

 This refers to the amount of water vapor that can pass through a material.
 Allowing some vapor to pass through an air barrier can be beneficial in certain situations, allowing vapor inside of a building to pass through, minimizing the potential negative effects of moisture collecting in wall assemblies.
 Vapor permeance is often expressed as a “perm,” defined as 1 nanogram of water vapor per second, per square meter, per pascal of pressure.
 The 2015 IBC defines a vapor permeable membrane as one that has a moisture vapor permeance rating of 5 perms or greater when tested in accordance with ASTM E-96D.

 People often confuse air barriers and vapor retarders.
 A vapor retarder is used to limit the diffusion of water vapor (rather than air) through a wall, ceiling or floor.
-Vapor retarders may be made of a variety of materials depending on the application, including elastomeric coatings, aluminum foil, polyethylene, and polystyrene.
-It is important to note that vapor retarders do not necessarily function as an air barrier though some air barriers do function also as a vapor retarder.
+Vapor retarders may be made of a variety of materials depending on the application, including elastomeric coatings, aluminum foil or polyethylene.
+It is important to note that vapor retarders do not necessarily function as an air barrier, though some air barriers do function also as a vapor retarder.

-Building envelope materials are classified according to their ability to limit the amount of moisture vapor passing through a material.
-Vapor retarders are divided into three classes, as defined by the IBC: Class I (0.1 perm or less), Class II (0.1 < perm £ 1.0 perm), and Class III (1.0 < perm £ 10 perm).
+Building envelope materials such as vapor barriers are classified according to their ability to limit the amount of moisture vapor passing through a material.
+Vapor retarders are divided into three classes, as defined by the IBC: Class I (0.1 perm or less), Class II (0.1 > perm < 1.0 perm) and Class III (1.0 > perm <10 perm).
 For example, sheet polyethylene would be in Class I; unfaced expanded polystyrene might be in Class II, while latex paint would typically be in Class III.

-is a barrier designed to prevent the intrusion of wind-driven rain through the building envelope.
+A water-resistive barrier is designed to prevent the intrusion of wind-driven rain through the building envelope.
 A WRB is normally installed between the exterior siding or cladding material and the sheathing.
 A WRB will not necessarily function as an air barrier, though some air barriers do function also as a WRB.